Two-term silting and $\tau$-cluster morphism categories: -cluster morphism categories

-It is easy to check that identity maps are sent to identity maps; they are parameterised by trivial presilting objects and support $\tau$-rigid pairs.
+It is easy to check that {the functor $E$} sends identity maps to identity maps; they are given by trivial presilting objects and trivial $\tau$-rigid pairs.
 It should also be shown that composition is respected.
-Let $P$ and $Q$ be a pair of composable morphisms, as shown in \eqref{eq:tcmccomp}.
-Their composition is then given by $\sigma_{ P}^{-1}(Q)$.
-Since $\s_1$, $X$, and $P$ satisfy the assumptions in \Cref{setup:comp}, \Cref{cor:Jas15.4.12} produces a commutative diagram of maps
+Let $P$ and $Q$ be a pair of composable morphisms in $\tcmc_A$, as shown in \eqref{eq:tcmccomp}.
+Their composite is then given by ${V=}\pi_{ P}^{-1}(Q)$. {Let $(M,R)$ denote the $\tau$-rigid pair ${H_{{C_U}}}({ P})$ in $\fgMod H^0C_U$}.
+Consider the following diagram of bijections:

-Before making the last step to show the composition is respected, we spend this paragraph pointing out that $\d(X,-)$ and $\d(S,-)$ are naturally isomorphic when restricted to $\s_1$.
-The object $X$ is expressed as $\sigma_{U}^{>0}(T_U)$, where $U$ is some $2_S$-term presilting object and $T_U$ is its Bongartz completion, and $\s_1=U^{\perp_{\Z}}$.
-By the definition of the Bongartz completion, there is a triangle